Golf: Molinari retains control in Race to Dubai

 Spain’s Jon Rahm opened his title defense with a 67 to sit one shot off the pace alongside England’s Danny Willett.

-Reporting by Hardik Vyas in Bengaluru; Editing by David Goodman
+Reporting by Hardik Vyas in Bengaluru; Editing by David Goodman and Toby Davis